ml5js/Intro-ML-Arts-IMA-F19/README.md

 ## GRADING AND ATTENDANCE
 Grades for the course will follow the standard A through F letter grading system and will be determined by the following breakdown:

-20% Participation
+* 25% Participation
-50% Assignments
-10% Reading responses and other written work
+* 50% Assignments (including reading responses and other written work)
-20% Final project
+* 25% Final project

 At most two (2) unexcused absences will be tolerated without effect to your grade.
 Any more than two (2) unexcused absences will result a lowering of your final grade by one whole grade for each unexcused absence.
 For example, three (3) unexcused absences will result in your highest possible grade being a B instead of an A.  Four (4) unexcused absences will result in your highest possible grade being a C and so on.
 Six (6) unexcused absences would result in an automatic F for the course.
 Two (2) late arrivals will count for one (1) absence.